-Usually, Japanese fans are very reserved, but not on this night.
-In his NJPW debut, Big Van Vader ended the winning streak of Antonio Inoki in the most horrible way they could imagine.
-They wanted blood, Vader’s blood.
-After their hero’s defeat, a riot broke out in sold-out Sumo Hall.
-NJPW was subsequently banned from the arena.
-Here is how it all went down, flaming seat cushion frisbees and all.
+The Japanese fans in attendance were not reserved on this night.
+In his NJPW debut, Big Van Vader ended the win streak of Antonio Inoki in the most horrible way fans ever could have imagined.
+It led to a riot in sold-out Sumo Hall, followed by NJPW being banned from the venue.
+Here is how it all went down, flaming seat cushion frisbees and all!

-In 1987, New Japan Pro Wrestling was looking to have a new, larger-than-life, practically unbeatable “super wrestling villain” to wreak havoc, dethrone Antonio Inoki, and breathe new life into a promotion that had gone stale.
-Inoki hoped that “Big Van Vader” Leon White could shake things up a little and help them become Japan’s number one promotion once again.
-Vader created a shockwave within the puroresu scene that is still talked about today.
+In 1987, New Japan Pro Wrestling wanted a new, larger-than-life, practically unbeatable “super wrestling villain” to wreak havoc, dethrone Antonio Inoki, and breathe new life into a promotion that had gone stale.
+Inoki hoped that “Big Van Vader” Leon White could shake things up and help them become Japan’s number one promotion once more.

 Big Van Vader – From Baby Bull to Bull Power